assafsauer/tap-container/README.md

-# Dockerizing Tanzu Application Platform (TAP) Installation Pod
+# Dockerizing Tanzu Application Platform (TAP) Installation Pod for Air-Gapped Env.

 This repository contains the necessary resources to create a Docker image that encapsulates all dependencies required for a complete installation of VMware Tanzu Application Platform (TAP) in an air-gapped environment.